hrakaroo/glob-library-java/README.md

 ## Usage

-As globs don't have any capture syntax (unlike regex) so the usage is even easier than regex.
+Globs do not have any capture syntax (unlike regex) so the usage is even easier than regex.
 The default compile uses `*` for the match anything character, `?` for the match one character, is case sensitive and handles escaping.